 Gaining Access to an Internal Web Application

-Suppose you are targeting a company with an internal web application that is only accessible from within the target network.
-You have compromised an external-facing system but need to pivot to the internal network to access the web application.
+Suppose you target a company with an internal web application accessible only within the target network.
+You have compromised an external-facing system but must pivot to the internal network to access the web application.

 In this case, you can use Chisel’s remote port forwarding feature to forward a port from the compromised internal system to your local machine.
 Start by setting up the Chisel server: